toolCHAINZ/jingle/README.md

 **I am writing in the course of my PhD work and it is still very much "in flux".
 Breaking changes may happen at any time and the overall design may change too.**

+The API is currently a bit of a mess because I've been trying out different approaches to figure out what I like (e.g. traits vs context objects).
+I hope to clean it up at some point and expose one right way to do things.

 This repository contains a [Cargo Workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) for two related crates: